ULHPC/ulhpc-docs/docs/development/programming-models/cuda.md

 $ module load system/CUDA/10.1.243
 ```

-??? info "To check if you really succeed on having GPU:"
+??? info "To check if you really succeeded on having GPU:"
     ```bash
     $ nvidia-smi
     Tue Oct  6 15:15:11 2020